- Importing Records to an App

 - Under Column in File, select the column from the imported file that matches the fields in the app.
 For each field on the left, use the drop-down to select a column, or select None to not import data into that field.

 - To update existing records in the app with the imported data, select Key to Bulk Update on the right of the desired field to use as the key identifier.
+Text, Number, Date, Date and Time, and Link fields can also be used as keys.
 To use a field other than Record number as the key field, the field in the app settings must be set to "Prohibit duplicate values."

 - When the key field is the Record number:

-- When the record number in the imported file matches the value in the Record number field in the app, the record is updated.
+- If the record number in the imported file matches the value in the Record number field in the app, the record is updated.

-- When the record number field in the imported file is empty, the record is added to the app as a new record.
+- If the record number field in the imported file is empty, the record is added to the app as a new record.

-- When a record number exists in the imported file, and it does not match any record number in the app, an error occurs.
+- If a record number exists in the imported file and it does not match any record number in the app, an error occurs.

 - If the values in the key field match, the record is updated.